 If you are running a non-WordPress application alongside your site, or need to configure server-level settings that shared hosting does not expose, a cloud provider like Cloudways offers more flexibility.
 You get root access, choice of data centre location, and the ability to adjust server resources without migrating your files to a new account.

-Final Word: Do I Need Bluehost With WordPress?
+Final Word: Do I Need Bluehost for WordPress?

-You do not need Bluehost to use WordPress.
-Any host meeting the server requirements, PHP 8.1+, MySQL 8.0+, and SSL, will run it without issues.
-What Bluehost offers is a well-integrated starting point with one-click WordPress install, a beginner-friendly dashboard, a free domain for the first year, and 24/7 support on every plan.
+No. WordPress runs on any host meeting PHP 8.1+, MySQL 8.0+, and SSL requirements.
+What Bluehost offers is a well-integrated starting point with one-click WordPress install, a beginner-friendly dashboard, a free domain for the first year, and 24/7 phone and chat support.
 If Bluehost fits your needs, you can start your WordPress journey with Bluehost directly.
-Once your account is set up, our guide on how to add a domain to Bluehost walks through the nameserver update and DNS propagation process step by step.
+If you want to see how it compares to other options at a feature and pricing level, our complete Bluehost hosting guide covers plans, renewal pricing, and what is actually included on each tier.